Fachbereichsplanung

 Integrated financial planning (balance sheet, cash flow, income statement)

---> Is not a subplan.
-The results of all sub-plans converge here.Integrated financial planning focuses on the company result (income statement), the company assets (balance sheet) and the payment flows (cash flow).
+The results of all sub-plans come together in the integrated financial planning.
+This focuses on the company result (income statement), the company assets (balance sheet) and the payment flows (cash flow).
 There are interdependencies and value flows between these three plans, which must be mapped in an integrated financial plan so that they are consistent with each other.
-An example of a value flow is corporate taxes.
-These depend on the level of corporate earnings before taxes.
-Corporate taxes are also reflected in the cash flow calculation at the same time, as they are initially non-cash.
-However, these corporate taxes can also be found as provisions on the liabilities side of the balance sheet.

 demand-oriented planning modules